sttrayno/cpoc-tests/README.md

 This repo contains a collection of pre/post validation checks for migrations build ontop of the pyATS framework.
 These tests can be used post change of a network to ensure aspects of the device control plane are unchanged following a test.

+These tests do not use the pyATS aetest framework as they're being used against static output however could be easily adapted to the aetest framework for pre/post checking.

 Today the tests included are:

 ```